Symbian9/qmapshack-doc-wiki/DocGettingStarted.md

 Adding files for the Digital Elevation Model (DEM) is very similar to adding maps.
 This time you have to select  _File->Setup DEM Paths_.
-As with the maps, you have to activate a DEM file before it is used by MapRoom.
+As with the maps, you have to activate a DEM file before it is used by QMapShack.
 You do this by a right click on the DEM file entry in the list and selecting _Activate_.

 You can change the order of the active files via drag-n-drop.
 An elevation query will be done